OscarKhaing/cse15l-lab-reports/lab-report-5.md

 ## Example 2:

-However, once we change it to depth 3 with `find -maxdepth 3`, the output starts including the files from travel_guides.
+However, once we change it to depth 3 with `find -maxdepth 3`, the output starts including the files from `travel_guides`.

 ```
 $ find -maxdepth 3